joostkremers/visual-fill-column/README.md

 `visual-fill-column-fringes-outside-margins`: if set to `t`, put the fringes outside the margins.

-All three options are buffer-local, so the values you set in your init file are default values.
+These three options are buffer-local, so the values you set in your init file are default values.
 They can also be set in mode hooks or directory or file local variables in order to customise particular files or file types.

+The fourth option, `visual-fill-column-inhibit-sensible-window-split` can be set to keep `visual-fill-column-mode` from setting `split-window-preferred-function`.

 `visual-fill-column-mode` also binds several mouse events for the left and right margins, so that scrolling or clicking on the margins does what you'd expect (rather than cause an "event not bound" error).
 If you wish to adjust these bindings, you should do so in `visual-fill-column-mode-map`.